digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 Welcome to the Software Engineer's Affiliate Program Hub!
 This repository serves as a comprehensive resource for software engineers interested in exploring and promoting affiliate programs related to their field.
 Whether you're a seasoned developer or just starting out, this hub provides valuable insights, tools, and a community to help you maximize your earning potential through affiliate marketing.
 You can say this repository is comprehensive guide of affiliate program for software engineer.

-## Why should you join affiliate programs?
+## :question:Why should you join affiliate programs?
 As a software engineer, engaging in affiliate marketing may answer questions you may asked:

 1. How can you monetize your expertise and earn passive income?